 - Gives and Gets: Detailed information about LST High School grant opportunity.

-- Letters of Support from the Colorado Department of Public Health and Environment (CDPHE) Prevention and Wellness, Colorado School Safety Resource Center (CSSRC) and Healthy Kids Colorado (HKC):
+- Letter of Support from the Colorado Department of Public Health and Environment (CDPHE) Prevention and Wellness, Colorado School Safety Resource Center (CSSRC) and Colorado School of Public Health – Healthy Kids Colorado Survey team (HKCS).

 Grant Application Files

 Along with completing an online application, each school must submit a signed principal letter and an LST Participating Schools form.

 - Application: Document containing instructions, application link, and all questions included on the application.
 Applications must be submitted online.

 - Role-Specific Fact Sheets: Information sheets about their role in the grant for Teachers, Site Coordinators, and Classroom Observers.